Teacher Frequently Asked Questions (FAQs)

 Step 2 - Register to award the badges

 Register on the Badge Awarding platform (link below) to issue badges to your students for the Choose Safety programme.
 You simply need to fill out a form detailing your name, contact details and the details of your school in the Republic of Ireland.
-The HSA Education Unit will issue you with an account that enables you to award the badges to your students.
-You can apply anytime throughout the school year 2018-2019.
+The HSA Business and Education Support Unit will issue you with an account that enables you to award the badges to your students.
+You can apply anytime throughout the school year 2019-2020.

 Step 3 - Award Badges